Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Chemical Engineering Department, Laxminarayan Institute of Technology, Rashtrasant Tukadoji Maharaj Nagpur University, India
+Professor and Head, Chemical Engineering Department, Laxminarayan Institute of Technology, RTM Nagpur University, Nagpur, Maharashtra, India

 Sanjay J. Dhoble is Professor of Physics in Rashtrasant Tukadoji Maharaj Nagpur University, India.
 His research focuses on the synthesis and characterization of solid state lighting nanomaterials as well as development of radiation dosimetry phosphors using thermoluminescence, mechanoluminescence and lyoluminescence techniques.

-Chemical Engineering Department, National Institute of Technology, Warangal, Telengana State, India
+Professor and Head, Chemical Engineering Department National Institute of Technology Warangal, Telangana State, India